 - Then place blueberries in a bowl and toss well with lemon juice, sugar and flour.

-- Remove baking sheet from the freezer and fill each one with 1 tbsp jam, a few spoons of berries (don’t fill to the top, stop about ¾ way or it will over flow with juice while baking) then top with 1 pat of butter.
+- Remove baking sheet from the freezer and fill each one with 1 tablespoon jam, a few spoons of berries (don't fill to the top, stop about ¾ way or it will over flow with juice while baking) then top with 1 pat of butter.